xoxwaw/gotit.finalproject/README.md

 and `category_id`(optional)
 - `DELETE /items/<id>`: delete an item, headers include access_token
 - `DELETE /categories/<id>`: delete a category, headers include access_token

+## TESTING

+In order to run tests, you should create a database for testing

+`CREATE DATABASE IF NOT EXISTS test_final_project;`

+**Optionally**, if you have created a user for this project, you should also give permission to alter the database for this user

+`GRANT ALL PRIVILEGES ON test_final_project.* To 'final_project_user'@'localhost';`

+To test the application, run `bash run_tests.sh`

+You can also check the test coverage by running `coverage report -m` in the CLI.

 ## LICENSE